pagkly/Zed/Investopedia3/Real Estate Definition.md

 Real Estate Definition
 ## What Is Real Estate?

 Real estate is the land along with any permanent improvements attached to the land, whether natural or man-made—including water, trees, minerals, buildings, homes, fences, and bridges.
-Real estate is a form of [real property](https://www.investopedia.com/terms/r/real-property.asp).
+Real estate is a form of [[real property]](https://www.investopedia.com/terms/r/real-property.asp).
 It differs from personal property, which are things not permanently attached to the land, such as vehicles, boats, jewelry, furniture, and farm equipment.

 ### Key Takeaways